bioexcel/qmmm_bpg/input_preparation/QM_treatment.rst

 Dispersion corrections
 ----------------------

-Dispersion corrections can be used in combination with XC functionals to
+Dispersion corrections can be used in combination with XC functionals to incorporate Van der Waals forces, which can play an important role in interactions in protein systems.

-In CP2K there are three dispersion options available, DFT-D2, DFT-D3 and DFT-D3(BJ)
+In CP2K there are three dispersion options available, DFT-D2, DFT-D3 and DFT-D3(BJ).
-(listed in order of least to most complex).
+All three of these methods involve adding an extra dispersion term to the energy density functional, e.g.

+E_tot = E_DFT + E_disp

+These methods are based on the same formalism for the dispersion energy which is written as a sum of the long range interaction between pairs of atoms, that decays as -1/r^6 with separation distance r.
+The DFT-D3 method offers improvements on the DFT-D2 method, and the DFT-D3(BJ) method adds Becke-Jonson damping to the dispersion energy.

 To use a dispersion correction the vdW_POTENTIAL section is added inside the XC_FUNCTIONAL section.
 The example usage of the vdW_POTENTIAL section is shown below: